Hamas to present new 'resistance' charter

 Story highlights

-- Hamas began updating it charter around a decade ago
+- Hamas began updating its charter around a decade ago

 - The group has sought to increase international pressure on Israel